 The COVID-19 pandemic creates a situation in which practical, informational, and emotional support are all likely to be more important to new mothers, but it will also be having unprecedented effects on their access to such support.
 As we currently do not know how long the pandemic will last, it is crucial that public health officials know what forms of social support are most beneficial for protecting emotional wellbeing at this time, so as to best support mothers going forward in this and future crisis situations.

-This study will collect quantitative social network, support, and wellbeing data from 165 mothers living in London, the epicentre of COVID-19 in the UK, whose youngest child is aged 6 months or under, via online survey.
+A pilot study collected quantitative social network, support, and wellbeing data from 164 mothers living in London, the epicentre of COVID-19 in the UK, whose youngest child is aged 6 months or under, via online survey in May-June ’20 and August ‘20.
+During November-December ’20 we will be collecting UK-wide data from 1000 mothers and then following their progress over the following year with three further surveys.
 We will also collect qualitative data from a smaller sub-sample of mothers (n=20), selected to maximise diversity, during four focus groups held via online video conferencing.

 The project is being funded by a UCL Strategic Initiatives Seed-funding Small Grant and The British Academy Special Research Awards – COVID-19 scheme (Ref: COV19\200776).